 - Wukesong exit B: This exit takes you straight to one of the most amazing malls I have ever been to in China!
-With an ice skating rink (during winter), arcades, and shopping, this is definitely a great start to exploring Beijing at any age!
+With an ice skating rink (during winter), western food, arcades, and shopping, this is definitely a great start to exploring Beijing at any age!

 - Xiyuan exit C1: If you have been in China a long time and are missing the comforts of the Western world, this subway exit will lead you directly into heaven.
 This exit is a bit up north will lead you to Starry Street.
 An area directly above the subway with all of those familiar Western delights such as McDonalds, Subway, Dairy Queen, Pizza Hut, Starbucks, etc. You can also find a French bakery and imported alcohol shop.
 Perfect if you have a loved one that is missing home.
 Only one exit away from the Summer Palace too, so you could make a whole day of it!

 - Beixinqiao exit C: This exit will lead you into one of the best brunch places called Grandma’s Kitchen.
 My husband is really a breakfast person and we had trouble finding places that served Western breakfasts items like French toast, pancakes, hash browns, etc. Grandma’s Kitchen is directly outside of this exit and opens at 10 am.
 I absolutely love their Country Fried Steak skillet.
 Once you are done, you can circle behind the subway station and find a bunch of examples of old architecture that are amazing!
 UPDATE: The place is still there but has been bought by another owner.
 No longer serve brunch foods, but make a great chocolate milkshake.
 Plus, there is a lot of great Chinese food places BEHIND the exit, so follow the street and go around.